 Latex foam pillows are an up-and-coming staple in many homes and hotels.
 Latex Foam pillows are perfect for those who want something supportive yet comfortable to help them get great sleep all night long.
 They also have many of the same qualities that people love about memory foam pillows.

-Like memory foam, natural latex foam is both pressure-relieving, supportive and can be moulded into specific shapes.
+Like memory foam, natural latex foam is pressure-relieving, supportive, and can be molded into specific shapes.
 As a chiropractor and designer, I love natural latex foam because it allows me to design great pillows without many people’s chemical concerns with petroleum-based foams.

-Natural latex is also is hypoallergenic as well as resistant to mould or mildew growth.
+Natural latex is also hypoallergenic and resistant to mould or mildew growth.

 Your Pillow Cover Matters

-If you prefer a cool pillow, the cover has a significant impact on the temperature.
-Pillow covers are usually made from cotton, silk or synthetic materials.
-The right cover can help your body regulate heat and stay cool during at night.
+If you prefer a cool pillow, the cover significantly impacts the temperature.
+Pillow covers are usually made from cotton, silk, or synthetic materials.
+The right cover can help your body regulate heat and stay cool at night.

-As a general rule, natural fibres are better at wicking away moisture and regulating temperature, while synthetic fibres are cheaper and more durable.
+As a general rule, natural fibers are better at wicking away moisture and regulating temperature, while synthetic fibres are cheaper and more durable.

-One of the main benefits of having a pillow cover is that it helps prolong your pillow’s life span, which can be quite expensive.
-Pillow covers also help with allergies as they prevent dust mites from residing in your pillows or clothes at night.
+One of the main benefits of having a pillow cover is that it helps prolong your pillow’s life span, which can be pretty expensive.
+Pillow covers also help with allergies, preventing dust mites from residing in your pillows or clothes at night.

-It is often recommended that you use an eco-friendly fabric because these fabrics do not emit harmful fumes, irritate the skin like other materials and have a low impact on the environment.
-They also work well if you suffer from asthma, eczema or sensitive skins due to hypoallergenic properties.
+It is often recommended that you use an eco-friendly fabric because these fabrics do not emit harmful fumes, irritate the skin like other materials and have a low environmental impact.
+They also work well for asthma, eczema, or sensitive skin due to hypoallergenic properties.

-Tencel is a new and popular fibre used in pillow covers that is known for its ability to absorb moisture and regulate temperature while also being incredibly eco-friendly.
-It’s also softer than silk, sleeps cooler than linen and around ten times more eco-friendly than cotton.
-The process to create Tencel recently won The European sustainability award for eco-friendliness.
+Tencel is a new and popular fibre used in pillow covers known for its ability to absorb moisture and regulate temperature while also being incredibly eco-friendly.
+It’s also softer silk, sleeps cooler than linen, and is around ten times more eco-friendly than cotton.
+The process of creating Tencel recently won The European sustainability award for eco-friendliness.

 With a life expectancy of around five years, natural latex is the most durable type of pillow.
 Being hypoallergenic and resistant to fungus and bacteria accumulation makes it ideal for people with allergies.

-Natural Latex pillows are not only incredibly long-lasting but also have a plethora of benefits, including being hypoallergenic, anti-bacterial (a common cause for allergic reactions), easy to clean and mould.
-This is great because not only is the foam itself durable and long-lasting, but the material is inhospitable to micro-organisms, which can accumulate in most pillow types over time.
+Natural Latex pillows are incredibly long-lasting and have many benefits, including being hypoallergenic, anti-bacterial (a common cause for allergic reactions), easy to clean, and mould.
+This is great because the foam is durable and long-lasting, and the material is sterile to micro-organisms, which can accumulate in most pillow types over time.

-I hoped this article helped you understand what you need to know about buying a new pillow.
-It is important to note that there are many pillow materials and pillow types, which mean there is no one size fits all when searching for a great pillow.
+I hope this article helped you understand what you need to know about buying a new pillow.
+It is important to note that there are many pillow materials and types, meaning there is no one size fits all when searching for a great pillow.
 However, there are some features and materials you should look for that everyone can benefit from when they purchase their next pillow.